watzek/DataManagement/_posts/0003-06-03-Intro-To-File-Formats.md

 |SPSS portable file (.por)|
 |XML file (.xml)|

 Even simple structural data can exist in different formats!

-<span class="img-md">![image2]</span>

-This image is visually easy for humans to interpret.
+For example, this image is visually easy for humans to interpret (it is in a human readable format).
 It could be a JPG or PNG, or a file from ChemDraw (.cvs).
 The image itself isn’t machine readable, but behind the image is the ‘connection table’ that tells the computer how to draw the image.

-<span class="img-md">![image3]</span>
+<span class="img-md">![image2]</span>

-The numbers in the above SDF/Molfile tell the exact position of the element, detailing how the machine should draw the image for humans.
+The numbers in the SDF/Molfile below tell the exact position of the element, detailing how the machine should draw the image for humans.

-<span class="img-md">![image1]</span>
+![image3]

-To go even further, InChI, the IUPAC International Chemical Identifier, standardizes and ‘hashes’ information to become shorter.
-So you can use search engines like Google to do a structured search if you have an InChI key associated with your article!
-Google can’t search strings that are too long, so we needed a way to represent our desired image that is google-readable.
+To go even further, InChI, the IUPAC International Chemical Identifier, standardizes and ‘hashes’ information to make it shorter.
+Search engines like google can’t search using strings that are too long, so a new format was needed to allow for these types of searches searches.
+So now, if you have an InChI key associated with your article, a search engine can be used to find it!
+While the first format was human readable, this format, InChIKey, is google-readable!

+![image1]

-But all these different formats are representing the same compound!
+These are all different formats, but they are all representing the same compound.
+It is important to notice that you should consider different formats depending on what you are trying to accomplish.
+If you are trying to make something easy for humans to understand, a visual format (pictures or video) is often the way to go!

 [image1]: /img/file-formats/image1.png